Student, 17, arrested for alleged social media threat against Ramona High School

 RIVERSIDE, Calif.
 (KABC) -- A 17-year-old student was arrested for an alleged social media threat against Ramona High School in Riverside, police said.

-Riverside police said multiple reports were received Sunday night of a possibly threatening social media post against the high school.
+Riverside police said multiple reports were received Sunday night of a possibly threatening social media post toward the high school.
+School officials alerted police when made aware of the possible threat around 8 p.m.

-After an investigation, police identified the student alleged to have made the post and arrested the 17-year-old boy.
+After an investigation, police identified the student alleged to have made the post and arrested a 17-year-old male student.

 Police said the student will be booked into Riverside County Juvenile Hall on suspicion of criminal threats and illegal possession of ammunition.